 My primary research interests lie in the intersection between geomorphology, tectonics/structural geology, sedimentology, and paleoanthropology.
-Specifically, I am interested in quantifying rates of landscape evolution along the East African Rift system as context for Plio-Pleistocene hominin evolution.
+I perform basin analysis of the East African Rift System using cosmogenic radionuclides and detrital thermochronology.
 I also have a secondary volcanology research project at the Pinacate volcanic field in Sonora, Mexico, and have previously completed research at the Brussels Hill (Wis.) meteorite impact* structure during undergrad.

 *The more research that is done at the site, the more confusing it becomes!
 Brussels Hill lacks certain diagnostic characteristics and can best be described as a cryptovolcanic structure.

 The East African Rift Valley serves as host to fossil assemblages fundamental to our understanding of hominin evolution.
 From the numerous specimens of Australopithecus afarensis, like “Lucy,” found in Afar, Ethiopia, to specimens of Homo ergaster, like “Turkana Boy/Nariokotome Boy,” found near Lake Turkana in Kenya, the Rift Valley provides a record of nearly six million years of hominin evolution.
 One long-enduring pursuit of scientific and public interest is understanding the relationship between Earth system history and human evolution.